 Anse Chastanet offers five dining options; the Tree House for fine Caribbean cuisine, Emeralds which serves delicious vegetarian cuisine, Piti Piton, the Jungle Grill and Trou au Diable located right on the beach.

 This is the ideal spot to laze in a hammock with a good book or if you feel more active, take part in an array of activities including windsurfing, sunfish sailing, kayaking, mountain biking, tennis and rainforest hikes.
-There is also a highly rated PADI dive center on site with instruction; the spectacular coral reefs just offshore offer superb snorkeling and scuba diving where you can discover over 200 different species of fish.
+There is also a highly rated PADI dive centre on site with instruction; the spectacular coral reefs just offshore offer superb snorkelling and scuba diving where you can discover over 200 different species of fish.

 Anse Chastanet features 49 rooms: 37 nestled in the lush hillside and 12 set in a tropical garden at beach level.
 All suites offer the most beautiful, breathtaking and unforgettable views.
 The use of local woods and products is emphasized in the decor and furnishings.
-Cushions and bedspreads are made from colorful cotton fabrics called madras, the island's "national cloth."
+Cushions and bedspreads are made from colourful cotton fabrics called madras, the island's "national cloth."
 Even the resort bathrobes are locally made.
 The furniture has been individually designed and handmade in the region with the exclusive use of the island woods such as teak, mahogany, green heart, red cedar and wild breadfruit.
 All rooms have fridges, electric tea/coffee makers and wall mounted hair dryers, and in-room safes.
-Some Deluxe Hillside rooms can be interconnect to form an ideal two bedroom suite for families or couples traveling together.
+Some Deluxe Hillside rooms can be interconnect to form an ideal two bedroom suite for families or couples travelling together.

 The standard rooms are 32m² in size with either clay or tropical hardwood floor, jalousie louvre windows, king-size bed, balcony and ensuite bathroom with shower.
 When booking standard category, depending on occupancy levels you may be given a complimentary upgrade to a superior or beachside deluxe location, at the Resort's discretion.